Policy overrides

 - The

-regex path and routes that traffic to the httpbin app in theteam2
+grandchildHTTPRoute resource matches incoming traffic for the/anything/team2/bar/.*regex path and routes that traffic to the httpbin app in theteam2namespace. - The

-does not allow overriding rewrite paths on its immediate children, this setting is ignored.
-Because of that, the rewrite policy fromchild-team2
+/anything/team2/bar/.*regex path to/anything/custom.
+However, becausechild-team2does not allow overriding rewrite paths on its immediate children, this setting is ignored.
+Because of that, the rewrite policy fromchild-team2is applied.

 - Add the